viboverse/functional-programming-jamk/materials/10-modules-and-functions.md

     end
     end

-If we save the code above in a file named “concat.ex” and compile it, Elixir will emit the following warning:
+If we save the code above in a file named *concat.ex* and compile it, Elixir will emit the following warning:

     warning: this clause cannot match because a previous clause at line 2 always matches